Sunday, August 3, 2025

 Well, surprise!
 I may be on 3 hours of sleep and running on expired coffee, but I noticed.
 What is more disheartening is the contrast.
 I don’t have a constitutional duty to act with speed.
 But I do.
 Every day.
 Because people depend on me.
 I move not just with efficiency, but with urgency grounded in love, duty, and literal life-or-death decisions.
 I understand forthwith not as a vocabulary word, but as a lived experience, and a necessity of life.

 So when our lawmakers, who are supposed to be public servants, pretend that they are stupid to delay justice, they aren’t just playing games with language.
 They are playing with the intelligence of the people they claim to serve.
-They are mocking the same urgency that drives teachers to check 100 papers over a weekend, doctors to respond to codes mid-meal, and moms to find a dinosaur costume in a mall that only pajamas and slippers.
+They are mocking the same urgency that drives teachers to check 100 papers over a weekend, doctors to respond to codes mid-meal, and moms to find a dinosaur costume in a mall that only sells pajamas and slippers.

 If "forthwith" is too difficult to understand, perhaps we should help them out.
 Let’s use it in a sentence: